HiIAmTzeKean/SC1015-Data-Science-and-Artificial-intellegence/Intelligent agent/Agents.md

 2. Agent can learn if autonomous
     - does not only use built-in knowledge on environment
     - agent can adapt to changes in environment
+    - note that an autonomous agent may not imply rational as it depends on the code logic

 ## Types of agent